IraSafonik/project_British-Airways_Data-Science/README.md

 ## Task 1:
 As a data scientist at British Airways (BA), the primary task is to scrape and collect customer feedback from a third-party source, specifically focusing on reviews about the airline itself.
 The data collected will then be analyzed to uncover insights that can influence key business decisions, reduce costs, and increase revenue.

-1. Scrape Data from the Web:
+1. Scrape Data from Skytrax:
-- Utilize web scraping techniques to collect review data from Skytrax.
-- Focus on reviews specifically about British Airways.
+- Collect reviews specifically about British Airways.
-- Ensure thorough data collection to enhance the output of the analysis.
+- Ensure comprehensive data collection for insightful analysis.
 2. Analyse Data:
 - Perform data cleaning to prepare the collected dataset for analysis.
 - Apply analytical techniques such as topic modeling, sentiment analysis, or word clouds to extract insights from the data.
 - Utilize Python for data analysis, but other tools can be used as well.
-- Ensure that the data is stored in a "data" folder and the file path is appropriately mapped.
 3. Present Insights:
 - Summarize findings within a single PowerPoint slide for presentation at the next board meeting.
 - Create visualizations and metrics to illustrate key insights derived from the analysis.